skeema/skeema/doc/config.md

 Skeema is configured by setting options.
 These options may be provided to the Skeema CLI via the command-line and/or via option files.
 Handling and parsing of options is intentionally designed to be very similar to the MySQL client and server programs.

-This document is primarily geared towards the Skeema command-line tool, although much of the same behavior is matched in the [Skeema.io CI system](https://www.skeema.io/ci).
-See the [last section](#skeemaio-ci-configuration) of this doc for CI-specific instructions.
+This document is primarily geared towards the Skeema command-line tool, although much of the same behavior is matched in the [Skeema Cloud Linter](https://www.skeema.io/cloud/).
+The [last section](#cloud-linter-configuration) of this doc includes additional instructions for configuring that system.

 ### Option types